- Written by Dr.Mehmet Demircioglu

 Ask to see results with similar hair type, skin contrast, curl pattern, donor quality, hair loss pattern, and goals.
 If you are concerned about the donor area, ask for healed donor photos too.

-Marketing awards, celebrity names, high volume, and social media popularity should not replace medical scrutiny.
-They may create confidence, but they do not prove patient selection, graft survival, or long term planning.
+Marketing awards, celebrity names, high-volume surgery, and social media popularity should not replace medical scrutiny.
+They may create trust, but they do not prove patient selection, graft survival, or long-term planning.

-If a clinic cannot answer direct questions about poor outcomes, surgeon involvement, or donor limits, that is more important than any polished photo gallery.
+If a clinic cannot answer direct questions about poor outcomes, surgeon involvement, or donor limits, that is more serious than any polished photo gallery.

 Patients researching Turkey should know the red flags of Turkish hair mill clinics before they let a low price or limited slot decide for them.